-- Conduct a periodic statewide needs assessment concerning the quality and availability of early childhood education and development programs and services for children from birth to school entry, including: the availability of high-quality PreK services for lowincome children in Maryland; health-related barriers to school readiness and early childhood educational success; an assessment of the availability of high-quality early childhood education and development programs that serve children with and without disabilities together; - 2.
+1. Conduct a periodic statewide needs assessment concerning the quality and availability of early childhood education and development programs and services for children from

+- birth to school entry, including: the availability of high-quality PreK services for low-income children in Maryland; health-related barriers to school readiness and early childhood educational success; an assessment of the availability of high-quality early childhood education and development programs that serve children with and without disabilities together; - 2.
 Identify opportunities for, and barriers to, collaboration and coordination among federally funded and state-funded child development, child care and early childhood education programs; and - 3.
 Assess the capacity and effectiveness of two-year and four-year public and private institutions of higher education in Maryland toward supporting the development of early childhood educators, including the extent to which the institutions have articulation agreements, professional development and career advancement plans and practice or internships for students to spend time in a Head Start or prekindergarten program.
-Recommendations were made for increasing the overall participation of children in existing federal, state, and local child care and early childhood education programs, including outreach to underrepresented and special populations; the establishment of a unified data collection system for public early childhood education and development programs and services throughout Maryland; regarding statewide professional development and career advancement plans for early childhood educators in Maryland; and for improvements to MSDE's early learning standards as appropriate.
-The report can be found at http://earlychildhood.marylandpublicschools.org/system/files/filedepot/23/2015_s tate_early_childhood_advisory_council_legislative_report.pdf https://earlychildhood.marylandpublicschools.org/system/files/filedepot/23/2018_ecac_prioriti es.pdf
+Recommendations were made for increasing the overall participation of children in existing federal, state, and local child care and early childhood education programs, including outreach to underrepresented and special populations; the establishment of a unified data collection system for public early childhood education and development programs and services throughout Maryland; regarding statewide professional development and career advancement plans for early childhood educators in Maryland; and for improvements to MSDE's early learning standards and how to undertake efforts to develop high-quality comprehensive early learning standards as appropriate.
+The report can be found at http://earlychildhood.marylandpublicschools.org/system/files/filedepot/23/2015_s tate_early_childhood_advisory_council_legislative_report.pdf.